Employee engagement is a hot topic at the moment – especially within fast paced environments like contact centres.

 An agent could be great at following correct procedures and processes, but might lack the confidence to have a natural conversation with customers.

-Using data to help identify areas for support means your feedback and coaching sessions are going to be more effective and beneficial.
+Using data to help identify areas for support means your feedback and customer service coaching sessions are going to be more effective and beneficial.
 Stats and facts are without a doubt going to support better conversations, but they can also support in improving employee engagement and creating a positive culture.

 Knowing there’s data behind ratings, feedback and decisions can support both sides and lead to a more open conversation.
 It results in the chat being less about opinion and more about specific examples and trends that can be seen on screen.